sanjanastyles/Library/README.md

-# Library Management System

-This is a simple library management system implemented in Python.
-It allows users to perform various actions such as adding and deleting books, lending and returning books, creating user accounts, and more.
-The system consists of three main classes: `Book`, `User`, and `Library`.

 ## Functionality:

 - **Admin Privileges:** Only the admin user can add and delete books.
 - **User Authentication:** Users can create accounts, forget passwords, log in, and log out.
+Passwords are securely hashed using the bcrypt algorithm.
 - **Book Management:** Admin can add and delete books.
 Users can view available books, lend books, and return books.
 - **User Logs:** Users can view logs of books they have borrowed.